p0n1/tari-university/src/cryptography/zero-knowledge-proofs/zero-knowledge-proofs-and-r1cs.md

   ## Zero-Knowledge Proofs

 Unlike Bitcoin which keeps transacting parties anonymous yet leaving transaction amounts in the open, cryptocurrencies such as Monero and Zcash make sure that both the transacting parties and their transactions are confidential.
 The challenge, however, in such cryptocurrencies with confidential transactions (CTs) is how one party can verify that the other has actually made the right transaction.
-This is where zero-knowledge proofs come in.
+This is where zero-knowledge (ZK) proofs come in.

-A zero-knowledge proof protocol consists primarily of two parties, the Prover and the Verifier, where the Verifier poses a computational challenge to the Prover, who in turn provides proof that they have correctly solved the challenge without disclosing the actual solution or how they solved it.
+A ZK proof protocol consists primarily of two parties, the Prover and the Verifier, where the Verifier poses a computational challenge to the Prover, who in turn provides proof that they have correctly solved the challenge without disclosing the actual solution or how they solved it.

 So the Prover produces proof that they have correctly carried out a specific computation, and the Verifier validates the proof.
 The protocol qualifies as 'zero-knowledge' proof protocol if the Prover simply proves to the Verifier that the computation is done correctly, without disclosing their solution or how the computations were carried out.